MichaelCurrin/jekyll-actions-quickstart/sample_site/index.md

 title: Home
 ---

-Jekyll Actions example and tutorial.
+Jekyll Actions example and tutorial

 - [About](about)
 - [Choices](choices)